-BNA, pursuant to Law No. 24156 of "Financial Administration and Control Systems of the National Public Sector" is audited by Auditoría General de la Nación (the General Audit of the Nation) (hereinafter AGN), as an external control body of the National Public Sector, which reports to the National Congress.
+BNA, pursuant to Law N^o.
+24156 of "Financial Administration and Control Systems of the National Public Sector" is audited by Auditoría General de la Nación (the General Audit of the Nation) (hereinafter AGN), as an external control body of the National Public Sector, which reports to the National Congress.

-The observance by the Bank of the provisions of the Charter and other applicable laws, decrees, resolutions and provisions are supervised by a Statutory Auditor appointed by the National Executive Branch.
+The observance by the Bank of the provisions of the Charter, and of other applicable laws, decrees, resolutions and provisions is supervised by a Statutory Auditor appointed by the National Executive Branch.